jake-dame/reductor/report/report.md

 ### Builder

 I had a lot of fun implementing these.
 My only regret is that I did not do them earlier.
 + Fluent patterns are pretty cool.
-I remember that D3.js and Android Compose stuff uses them a lot, so it was cool to implement one myself.
+I remember D3.js and Android Compose stuff uses them a lot, so it was cool to implement one myself.

+Motivation: I dealt with a lot of "constructor explosion" problems for a most of the semester.
+Since a lot of the classes in my program are immutable, changing one thing about an object required copy-constructing it with just one additional specific parameter.
+So I had 7 or 8 different constructors for Note, which were all pretty much the same except for 1 thing.
+It was a nightmare, especially when changing *any* Note fields.

-I dealt with a lot of "constructor explosion" problems that the various builders solved, preserving immutability while streamlining things.
-Here it is in action for the `Note` class:
+Here it is in action for `Note`:

 ```java
 Note note1 = Note.builder()